ipython/traitlets/docs/source/config.rst

 want to set, ``attribute_name`` is the name of the attribute you want to set and ``attribute_value`` the the value you want it to have.
-The ``ClassName`` attribute of ``c`` is not the actual class, but instead is another :class:`~traitlets.config.loader.Config` instance.
+The ``ClassName`` attribute of ``c`` is not the actual class, but instead is another :class:`~traitlets.config.Config` instance.

 .. note::

     The careful reader may wonder how the ``ClassName`` (``MyClass`` in the above example) attribute of the configuration object ``c`` gets created.
-These attributes are created on the fly by the :class:`~traitlets.config.loader.Config` instance, using a simple naming
+These attributes are created on the fly by the :class:`~traitlets.config.Config` instance, using a simple naming
     convention.
-Any attribute of a :class:`~traitlets.config.loader.Config`
+Any attribute of a :class:`~traitlets.config.Config`
-    instance whose name begins with an uppercase character is assumed to be a sub-configuration and a new empty :class:`~traitlets.config.loader.Config`
+    instance whose name begins with an uppercase character is assumed to be a sub-configuration and a new empty :class:`~traitlets.config.Config`
     instance is dynamically created for that attribute.
 This allows deeply hierarchical information created easily (``c.Foo.Bar.value``) on the fly.